Government Accountability Project of Asheville

 There is nothing in this proposal that binds the City to a plan to develop a performing arts center here, but momentum is building for it and we think that demands a course correction.
 Because this involves public land in a historically impacted area, it’s imperative that the City do extensive community engagement and demonstrate meaningful equity protections before advancing further on this project.

-Our Proposal (updated 3/2/26): Before extending or formalizing this land hold, the City of Asheville should::
+Our Proposal (updated 3/16/26): Before extending or formalizing this land hold, the City of Asheville should formally commit to include community stakeholders in the development process at each stage of the process.

-Things to do: We invite you to join us in calling on the Asheville City Council to commit to community engagement and deeper analysis of the displacement impacts of this proposal.
+Things to do (updated 3/16/26): We invite you to join us in calling on the Asheville City Council to commit to formalized community participation in the development negotiations around the proposed performing arts center on The Block.

 To: AshevilleNCCouncil@ashevillenc.gov